+Freddie Mac - Investor Inquiry

+1551 Park Run Drive, Mailstop D50

+McLean, Virginia 22102-3110

+Telephone: 1-800-336-3672

-Freddie Mac - Investor Inquiry 1551 Park Run Drive, Mailstop D5O McLean, Virginia 22102-3110 Telephone: 1-800-336-3672 (571-382-4000 within the Washington, D.C. area) E-mail: Investor_Inquiry@freddiemac.com
+(571-382-4000 within the Washington, D.C. area)

+E-mail: Investor\Inquiry@freddiemac.com

-We also make these documents available on our internet website at this address:
+We also make these documents available on our website at this address:

-Internet Website: www.freddiemac.com
+Website\: www.freddiemac.com

-^{} We are providing this and other internet addresses solely for the information of investors.
+\ We are providing this and other internet addresses solely for the information of investors.
 We do not intend these internet addresses to be active links and we are not using references to these addresses to incorporate additional information into this Offering Circular or any supplement, except as specifically stated in this Offering Circular.

-The multifamily investors section of our website (initially located at https://mf.freddiemac.com/investors/) will also be updated, from time to time, with information on material developments or other events that may be important to investors.
+The multifamily investors section of our website (located at mf.freddiemac.com/investors/) will also be updated, from time to time, with information regarding material developments or other events that may be important to investors.
 You should access this website on a regular basis for such updated information.